 Bali may be beautiful, but it’s also prone to natural disasters like flooding, tsunamis and cyclones.
 The island is situated on the ‘Pacific Ring of Fire’, which also makes it particularly vulnerable to earthquakes and volcanic eruptions.

 So will your travel insurance policy cover you for a natural disaster event in Bali?
-If your travel plans need to be altered or cancelled due to an unexpected natural disaster, you will be covered under your TravelCare policy.
+If your travel plans need to be cancelled or changed due to an unexpected natural disaster, there is cover under the TravelCare policy.

 Travellers should remember that they may not be covered for changes to their travel plans if they booked their journey after a natural disaster event has occurred.

 Am I covered for stolen or damaged valuables, like my phone, camera and laptop?

 Whether it be theft, mistake or plain bad luck, there are countless ways to lose your luggage overseas.
 We understand how frustrating and costly this can be while travelling, which is why our TravelCare policy covers you for lost, stolen or damaged personal items that results from an unexpected event.